avaneev/prvhash/README.md

 However, one should consider that ST is a symmetrical triangle fractal that is constructed from the top-most to bottom levels.
 PRVHASH1 produces an asymmetric (right-handed) result in a series of scanline passes, and it scales to any `PH_HASH_COUNT` value.
-This is unbelievablle considering programatically it's not constructed as a fractal; this looks more like information is being "read" from some source which has a "infinitely-sized" ST that is mapped to a required subset.
+This is unbelievable considering programatically it's not constructed as a fractal; this looks more like information is being "read" from some source which has a "infinitely-sized" ST that is mapped to a required subset.